-N. Lower Sacramento Road & E. Armstrong Road,
+N. Lower Sacramento Road and E. Armstrong Road,

-The 350-car Midway Drive-In opened on April 14, 1949 and was described as being 3 miles south of Lodi at Lower Sacramento Road at Armstrong Junction.
+The 350-car Midway Drive-In opened on April 14, 1949 with George Brent in “Luxury Liner”.
+It was described as being 3 miles south of Lodi at Lower Sacramento Road at Armstrong Junction.
 The owners were William D. Bascom of Palo Alto and Walter A. Lawrence of Modesto.
 The Lodi News-Sentinel described them as being graduate engineers, who handled the construction of the theater, which had the room to expand to 550 cars.

 Manager John L. Adams said there was a definite reason for locating the theater midway between Stockton, as there was a potential market for 125,000 persons.
 The theater would play nothing but first-run films and had a working agreement with Metro-Goldwyn-Mayer and newsreels would be flown in from New York everyday of the week.